25 Years of Community Impact

+This is our 25th anniversary.
 Since our founding in 1992, Fairfield County’s Community Foundation has been strengthening nonprofits, guiding strategic charitable efforts for donors and uplifting the greater community through philanthropy.
 Thank you for fueling this work with your passion and commitment to creating a vibrant, equitable and inclusive community where every individual has the opportunity to thrive.

 Fairfield County’s Community Foundation established